zenml-io/zenml/docs/book/deploying-zenml/zenml-cloud/user-management.md

 # User Management

-In ZenML Cloud, there is a slightly different entity heirarchy as compared to the open-source ZenML framework.
+In ZenML Cloud, there is a slightly different entity hierarchy as compared to the open-source ZenML framework.
 This document walks you through the key differences and new concepts that are cloud-only.
 ## Organizations, Tenants, and Roles